-On January 2017 we read this article by Chris Mellor on The Register.
-While we can’t speak for others, we were mentioned in the piece too and we think it should be clarified as to why adopting ARM CPUs will be much more effective than Chris seems to think.
+We were mentioned by Chris Mellor in his "Igneous ARM CPUs: What if they tossed the blindfold?" article, and - while we can't speak for others - we think it should be clarified as to why adopting ARM CPUs could be much more effective than Chris seems to think.

 Nano-nodes and massive scale